Matrix Algebras with a Certain Compression Property II: Introduction

-Several subalgebras of $\mm_n$ are known to exhibit the idempotent compression property.
-For example, if $\mc{A}$ is the intersection of a left ideal and a right ideal, then $\mc{A}$ is idempotent compressible by \cite[Corollary~2.0.9]{CMR1}.
-Algebras of this form are known as $\mc{LR}$\textit{-algebras}, and are exactly the algebras of the form $\mc{A}=P\mm_nQ$ for some projections $P$ and $Q$ in $\mm_n$ \cite[Corollary 2.0.8]{CMR1}.
-This class of algebras is easily seen to be invariant under transpose similarity.
+Several subalgebras of $\mm_n$, $n\geq 4$, are known to exhibit the idempotent compression property.
+For example, if $\mc{A}$ is the intersection of a left ideal and a right ideal, then $\mc{A}$ is idempotent compressible \cite[Corollary~2.0.11]{CMR1}.
+Algebras of this form are known as $\mc{LR}$\textit{-algebras}, and are exactly the algebras of the form $\mc{A}=P\mm_nQ$ for some projections $P$ and $Q$ in $\mm_n$ \cite[Corollary 2.0.10]{CMR1}.

-The following result showcases three additional collections of algebras that exhibit the idempotent compression property. \begin{exmp}\cite[Examples 3.1.1, 3.1.3, 3.1.6]{CMR1} Let $n\geq 4$ be an integer, and let $Q_1$, $Q_2$, and $Q_3$ be projections in $\mm_n$ that sum to $I$. \begin{thmenum} \item The algebra $\mathcal{A}\coloneqq \cc Q_1+(Q_1+Q_2)\mm_n(Q_2+Q_3)$ and its unitization
+The following example showcases three additional collections of algebras that exhibit the idempotent compression property. \begin{exmp}\cite[Examples 3.1.1, 3.1.3, 3.1.6]{CMR1} Let $n\geq 4$ be an integer, and let $Q_1$, $Q_2$, and $Q_3$ be projections in $\mm_n$ that sum to $I$.
+In what follows, all matrices are expressed with respect to the decomposition $\cc^n=\ran(Q_1)\oplus\ran(Q_2)\oplus\ran(Q_3)$. \begin{thmenum} \item The algebra is idempotent compressible.